-With the coronavirus (COVID-19) appearing more and more as though it will take a bite out of American consumers’ wallets — either by job loss, medical costs, panic shopping or employer cutbacks — credit card issuers are starting to communicate what assistance programs are available to their customers.
+With the coronavirus (COVID-19) taking a bite out of American consumers’ wallets — either by job loss, medical costs, panic shopping or employer cutbacks — credit card issuers responded by communicating what assistance programs are available to their customers.

 “For many Americans, whose financial margin for error is tiny even in the best of economic times, these disruptions can be a really big deal,” said CompareCards Senior Analyst Matt Schulz.
 “They can make it hard to pay your mortgage, car loan or credit card bill, for example.”

 Card issuers have stepped up in the past with assistance programs to help their customers weather through terrorist attacks, floods, hurricanes, fires or other disasters, by either waiving late fees or interest charges, extending payment deadlines or even increasing credit limits.

 Unfortunately, language in the Coronavirus Aid, Relief, and Economic Security (CARES) Act that would have protected consumer credit scores from negative hits due to missed or late payments was removed, according to The Wall Street Journal.
 If you choose to participate in a credit card issuer’s hardship program where late fees, interest rates or payments are waived or otherwise negotiated, it’s important to ask exactly how participation in the program will affect your credit score.